Magnet designed by featured artist AIKO in collaboration with the Wynwood Walls. Iron magnet, 3.5” x 3.5”.

 AIKO, aka LADY AIKO, was born and raised in Tokyo before moving to New York City in the mid-90’s.
 She is one of the most important female street artists known for her ability to combine western art movements and eastern technical artistic skills.

-Already creating art since a young age, her art career in NYC began when she started working for Takashi Murakami.
-She assisted Murakami’s studio in Brooklyn until the late 90’s.
-AIKO continued to practice her own art and graduated from The New School University where she finished her MFA Media Studies with her street art practice.
-She met up with two American artists, the three of them would come to establish the group now known as FAILE.
+Already creating art since a young age, her art careen in NYC began when she started working for Takashi Murakami.
+She assisted Murakami’s studio in Brooklyn until the late 90’s going on to a direct biography on the artists (Superflat” 1998).
+AIKO continued to practice her own art and graduated from The New School University where she finished her MFA Media Studies.
+She met up with two American artists, the three of them would come to establish the group now known as FFAILE.
 Creating work within the collective locally and abroad for a number of years, she moved on and established herself as LADY AIKO in 2006.